ckeditor/ckeditor4/tests/plugins/tabletools/manual/integrations/clipboard/nestedtable.md

 **Unexpected result:**

-Two empty cells in a single row are inserted:
+Two empty cells in a single row are inserted.